getify/You-Dont-Know-JS/async & performance/ch3.md

 When the error occurs in step 2, the rejection handler in step 3 catches it.
 The return value (`42` in this snippet), if any, from that rejection handler fulfills the promise for the next step (4), such that the chain is now back in a fulfillment state.

-**Note:** As we discussed earlier, when returning a Promise from a fulfillment handler, it's unwrapped and can delay the next step.
-That's also true for returning Promises from rejection handlers, such that if the `return 42` in step 3 instead returned a promise, that promise could delay step 4.
-A thrown exception inside either the fulfillment or rejection handler of a `then(..)` call causes the next (chained) Promise to be immediately rejected with that exception.
+**Note:** As we discussed earlier, when returning a promise from a fulfillment handler, it's unwrapped and can delay the next step.
+That's also true for returning promises from rejection handlers, such that if the `return 42` in step 3 instead returned a promise, that promise could delay step 4.
+A thrown exception inside either the fulfillment or rejection handler of a `then(..)` call causes the next (chained) promise to be immediately rejected with that exception.

-If you call `then(..)` on a Promise, and you only pass a fulfillment handler to it, an assumed rejection handler is substituted:
+If you call `then(..)` on a promise, and you only pass a fulfillment handler to it, an assumed rejection handler is substituted:

 ```js
 var p = new Promise( function(resolve,reject){